3 Managing algorithmic complexity

 3.1 Estimating error on the validation data

 Error can be measured in different ways, but usually we calculate some kind of accuracy (especially for classification tasks) or how much variance is explained by our model (regression tasks).
-We also distinguish between the error used to train the model and the error used to validate the model.
-The error used internally by the ML algorithms to train the model is what we usually call the loss.
-The smaller the loss, the smaller the error of the model, and vice versa for larger losses.
+We also distinguish between the error used to train the model and the error used to validate it.
+The error the ML algorithm uses internally to train the model is what we call the loss: the smaller the loss, the better the model fits.

-While we can use losses to validate the model, losses are often not interpretable as they are often in the range \([0, \infty[\) and they cannot be generalized to other datasets because they are often data specific.
-Therefore, in practice, we usually use interpretable losses, validation metrics, during validation that can be also used to compare the models over different datasets (Model A achieves 80% accuarcy on dataset A and 70% accuracy on dataset B), here is an overview of some common validation metrics and their interpretation:
+Losses can be used to validate a model, but they are often hard to interpret (they frequently live in the range \([0, \infty[\)) and are not comparable across datasets because they are data-specific.
+Therefore, in practice, we use interpretable validation metrics that can be compared across datasets (e.g. model A achieves 80% accuracy on dataset A and 70% on dataset B).
+Here is an overview of some common validation metrics and their interpretation:

 Validation metrics for classification tasks: